Ex-employment lawyer becomes a careers coach after running her own business

 Career timeline

-1975-1978 Law, King’s College, London and Sussex | 1978-79 Law College, Lancaster Gate | 1979-1981 Trainee, now Trowers & Hamlins | 1981-1984 Employment assistant, Trowers & Hamlins | 1984-1985 In-house, Thorn EMI | 1986-1988 Legal recruitment, Chambers & Partners | 1988-2006 Co-founder and director, Graham Gill | 2006 onwards Retrained as a careers coach, associate at Career Balance
+1975-1978 Law, King’s College, London and Sussex | 1978-79 Law College, Lancaster Gate | 1979-1981 Trainee, now Trowers & Hamlins | 1981-1984 Employment assistant, Trowers & Hamlins | 1984-1985 In-house, Thorn EMI | 1986-1988 Legal recruitment, Chambers & Partners | 1988-2006 Co-founder and director, Graham Gill | 2006 Retrained as a careers coach | 2009 Set up own business and joined forces with Career Contours

 |